jj1bdx/oueees-202206-public/topic00/topic00.md

 # [fit] Since 24-FEB-2022:
 # [fit] WAR on Ukraine
-# [fit] by the Russian full invasion against the democracy
+# [fit] by Russian full invasion against the democracy

 ---

 # [fit] Since 24-FEB-2022:
 # [fit] WAR on Ukraine
-# [fit] by the Russian full invasion against the democracy
+# [fit] by Russian full invasion against the democracy
 # [fit] and **Japan has already engaged in**

 ---